Home 9 Living in Florence, Italy 9 Find a Home in Florence

 Mary Gray wrote a column turned book on the woes and triumphs of renting in Florence.

-After an endless hunt for an affordable one-bedroom in Florence, Italy, ran her ragged, Mary Gray launched her “Rental Diaries” column on all things apartment-related.
+After an endless hunt for an affordable one-bedroom in Florence ran her ragged, Mary Gray launched her “Rental Diaries” column on all things apartment-related.
 Triumphs.
 Disasters.
 Minor inconveniences.
 Meddling neighbors.

 Long-term rents — averages and ranges